arjenhiemstra/DemandControlVentilation/README.md

 ## InfluxDB Data Structure

 In the settings file the bucket can be configure.
-In this bucket the following structure wiull be used:
+In this bucket the following structure will be used:

 Measurement and fields:
 * Sensors